by Barry Keate

 Due to the very high antioxidant properties of melatonin, it is being studied for many medical uses.
 These studies are too numerous to go into detail here but the hormone has shown promise in the areas of autism, Alzheimer’s disease, anti-age medicine, type 2 diabetes, cancer, immune disorders, cardiovascular disease, depression, obesity, seasonal affective disorder (SAD), and many more.

-As part of the development process of Arches Tinnitus Sleep Formula, we initiated a report on the safety and side effects of melatonin.
+We initiated a report on the safety and side effects of melatonin.
 The report was prepared for Arches by SafetyCall International, an FDA approved poison control and adverse event reporting facility for dietary supplements.
 The report was prepared by Richard Kingston, PharmD, Clinical Professor of Pharmacy and Stephen LeMaster, PharmD, Clinical Assistant Professor of Pharmacy, both at the University of Minnesota.

 SafetyCall pored through many clinical studies, including those using high dosage melatonin, up to 20 mg daily, for adverse event reports.
 Their Commentary on Adverse Events states, “Overall, in the medical literature, adverse events are small in number and infrequently reported in relationship to the number of consumers who utilize such supplements.
 With melatonin, the most frequently reported adverse events include headaches, daytime drowsiness, dizziness, self-limiting skin reactions/rashes and non-specific stomach, digestive tract complaints (nausea, vomiting, diarrhea, etc) and other adverse events of a self-limiting and non-serious nature.”
 In summary they stated, “we could find no data indicating that long-term use has been associated with adverse consequences.”